Quantum randomness certification with untrusted measurements and few probe states: Comparison of fixed and equal-probability bins

 As mentioned in the main text, it is interesting to consider the case in which the ADC bins may be of variable width such that the $ p(k|\state{\rho}_0)$ are all equal.
 In the case of homodyne measurements on coherent states, the probability associated with an arbitrary bin is given by \eqref{eq.homprob}.
 By asserting that all bins $d=2^\Delta$ are equiprobable for the vacuum input, we find that the interval $I_k$ of the $X$-quadrature covered by bin $k$ must be given by

 with $k\in \{0,\dotsc,d-1\}$.

-In \figref{fig.varvsfixedbin}(a), we show a comparison of the entropy associated with flexible bin widths (dashed lines) and fixed bin widths with a naive choice of $R=1.5\vacstd$ (solid lines) with bit depths of $d=2^2$, $2^3$ and $2^4$.
-In each case, we truncate the Fock space at $N=30$.
-The flexible-bin ADC offers a meaningful advantage over its fixed-bin counterpart under the chosen range across most SNRs considered.
-We also show, for $2^2$ bins, the entropy obtained when optimising over the range at each SNR.
-We find this regime offers marginally higher entropy than the flexible-bins approach at high SNRs.
-This advantage is likely due to the finite Fock-space cutoff that weighs more heavily on the fixed-bin approach that offers a tunable range parameter that may be used to somewhat mitigate this problem.

-In \figref{fig.varvsfixedbin}(b), we compare the entropy of the coherent state protocol with fixed and flexible ADCs.
+In \figref{fig.varvsfixedbin}, we compare the entropy of the coherent state protocol with fixed and flexible ADCs.
 As the coherent state approach requires multiple output distributions, changes to the entropy associated with a flexible- vs fixed-bin ADC are non-trivial.
 We consider three realisations of the protocol: \begin{enumerate} \item A fixed-bin ADC with $2^2$ bins.
-Selecting range $R=R_\text{opt}$ and probe state amplitudes $\{0, \alpha_\text{opt}\}$ where $R_\text{opt}$ and $\alpha_\text{opt}$ are the values of $R$ and $\alpha$ that maximise the rate at any given SNR. \item A flexible-bin ADC with $2^2$ bins and probe state amplitudes $\{0, \alpha_\text{opt}\}$ \item A fixed-bin ADC with naive range $R=1.5\vacstd$ and probe states $\{0, \alpha_\text{opt}\}$ \item A flexible-bin ADC with the same probe states as realisation \ref{item:scenario3} at each SNR. \end{enumerate} In each case we assume ideal parameters $\eta=1$ and $\gamma=0$.
+Selecting range $R=R_\text{opt}$ and probe state amplitudes $\{0, \alpha_\text{opt}\}$ where $R_\text{opt}$ and $\alpha_\text{opt}$ are the values of $R$ and $\alpha$ that maximise the rate at any given SNR. \item A flexible-bin ADC with $2^2$ bins and probe state amplitudes $\{0, \alpha_\text{opt}\}$ \item A fixed-bin ADC with naive range $R=0.1$ and probe states $\{0, \alpha_\text{opt}\}$ \end{enumerate} In each case we assume ideal parameters $\eta=1$ and $\gamma=0$.
 We find that, at any SNR, there are optimal choices of $R$ and $\alpha$ under which the fixed-bin ADC in scenario (1) outperforms the flexible-bin ADC in scenario (2).
-Despite this, we find that realisation (4) outperforms realisation (3) for the naive choice of $R=0.1$ across all SNRs as shown in \figref{fig.varvsfixedbin}(b), and we note that there are several other choices of $R$ for which this is the case.
+Despite this, we find that realisation (2) outperforms realisation (3) for the naive choice of $R=0.1$ as shown in \figref{fig.varvsfixedbin}.
 These results suggest that a fixed-bin ADC is optimal if the SNR is known to a good degree of certainty, and the ADC range and coherent state amplitudes can be finely tuned.
 If any of these conditions are not satisfied, a flexible-bin ADC, offering consistently high entropy under a broad range of parameters, would be preferred.